MethosGR/Test-vault-1/README.txt

 # Test-vault-1
-This repo is created for testing the Phrase Steings module.
+This repo is created for testing the Phrase Strings module.
 It contains sample files for push/pull requests.